pizza-studio/HSRPizzaHelper/README.md

 ## Disclaimer

-- The Genshin-style character ID photos are **NOT from leaked character design assets from Hoyoverse / Cognosphere / Mihoyo**.
-Instead, these assets are rendered (by someone else) using their official MikuMikuDance models released by MiHoYo.
+- The Genshin-style character ID photos are **NOT from leaked character design assets from Hoyoverse / Cognosphere / MiHoYo**.
+Instead, these assets are rendered (by someone else) using [the MikuMikuDance models released by MiHoYo in public](https://www.hoyolab.com/article/17994319).